 The geology of Halls Crossing and surrounding areas is dominated by Upper Jurassic age sandstones.
 Navajo sandstone resulted from a period of time when a massive windswept dunefield covered what is now the Colorado Plateau.
-Navajo sandstone is a colorful unit of red, orange and white sandstone that can be as thick as 2,400 feet.
+Navajo sandstone is a colorful unit of red, orange, and white sandstone that can be as thick as 2,400 feet.
 At Halls Crossing, the Navajo sandstone is believed to be approximately 1,200-feet thick, but not all of the formation is exposed.
 Navajo sandstone forms the lowest lying rocks in the area.
 Page sandstone may lie above the Navajo sandstone; however, this unit is difficult to distinguish because it is similar to Navajo sandstone.
 When Page sandstone is difficult to distinguish, geologists generally map this unit as part of the Navajo sandstone.
-The Navajo/Page sandstone layer can be found above the Carmel formation previously described, but it has limited exposure.
-Entrada sandstone lies above the Carmel formation.
+The Navajo/Page sandstone layer can be found above the Carmel formation.
 Like Navajo sandstone, the Entrada formation is a wind-driven deposit.
-However, the Entrada sandstone generally forms a thinner layer than the Navajo sandstone and is typically a white or off-white to cream color.
-Above the Entrada sandstone lie Quaternary sediments consisting of unconsolidated silts and sands deposited mainly by wind (Gillette 2004).
+However, the Entrada sandstone generally forms a thinner layer than the Navajo sandstone lie Quaternary sediments consisting of unconsolidated silts and sands deposited mainly by wind (Gillette 2004).